relativitydev/relativity-trace-documentation/docs/administrator_guide/setup/getting_started.md

        3. Agent Server = Select the agent server you would like the agent deployed on (see “Infrastructure and Environment Considerations” section for optimal performance)
        4. Run Interval = `60`
        5. Logging level of event details = `Log critical errors only`

-5. Please review the [Considerations](#infrastructure-and-environment-considerations) for system impact information.
-By default system processes (Tasks) are scheduled to run every 5 minutes (configurable per workspace).

    > Please reach out to `support@relativity.com` for additional information